 Where does this anger at others come from (assuming it's not just because he is actually a huge dick which is undoubtedly the case but less interesting)?
-The martial art Seagal practises is aikido.
+The martial art Seagal practices is aikido.
 The philosophy of aikido focuses on harmony, it's about using your attacker's momentum against them to stop an attack but also leave them unharmed.
 How frustrating then to be a master of this art, like Seagal, and to constantly have to deal with a not harmonious world.
-To see how things should be but to be constantly thwarted and attacked by corrupt senators, inept generals, corporations, rubes and fools.
+To see how things should be but to be constantly thwarted and attacked by corrupt senators, inept generals, corporations, rubes, and fools.
 So he removes himself from the world annoyed whenever the world intrudes into the sanctuaries he's created.

 Starting with Under Siege, Seagal's characters are initially resistant to getting involved.
-Violence in in his past, he's aware of its costs and limitations and now he just to focus on being a chef, oil rig firefighter or contagious disease specialist (naturally).
+Violence in in his past, he's aware of its costs and limitations and now he just wants to focus on being a chef, oil rig firefighter, or contagious disease specialist (naturally).
 In fact the tension in these movies is always based on the overcoming of this resistance to fighting.
 As a protagonist, Seagal is never vulnerable, you never think of any of his enemies have a chance against him, there are no T-1000s or Tong Pos in sight, just a bunch of idiots and cowards that were foolish enough to piss the grumpy avenger off.
 Near the climax of On Deadly Ground he admonishes the young Inuk women accompanying him about thinking praying to the gods and protesting was ever going to be enough to stop an oil company's predations on their land, that violence was and is the answer.
-That's the real obstacle that the audience is concerned about, will Seagal get over his enlightened ideals, of pacifism and regret, and commit the acts of violence we crave, will those who deserve it get what's coming to them.
+That's the real obstacle that the audience is concerned about—will Seagal get over his enlightened ideals, of pacifism and regret, and commit the acts of violence we crave, will those who deserve it get what's coming to them?

 This is the appeal of Seagal then.
 He is the action hero of resentment.
 His is a mission of vengeance that resonates in the same key as Donald Trump does.
 It's the resentment and disdain toward a world that just doesn't listen, that will not bend to my will even though I'm so smart and have worked so hard and for sure know the path toward harmony.
 Every karate chop and invigorating wrist breaking is the revenge of an ego scorned.
-The morality, the environmentalism and interest in First Nations philosophy—which he adorns on his stupid movies like a headdress at a music festival—is a fig leaf meant to cover the long existential howl of men's agency, which the myths of masculinity had promised was always ours to assert but denied by the complexities of co-existing with fellow humans.
+The morality, the environmentalism, and interest in First Nations philosophy—which he adorns on his stupid movies like a headdress at a music festival—is a fig leaf meant to cover the long existential howl of men's agency, which the myths of masculinity had promised was always ours to assert but denied by the complexities of co-existing with fellow humans.